 RTM Daily: Will some consumers start freaking out as they see more targeted ads (as a result of programmatic trading) step out of the “me zones” — like personal phones or computers — and into the “we zones” — like billboards and radio?

-between the ways we consume media on personal devices and location-based screens, so it follows that there's a major difference in targeting.
-I would argue that targeting on personal devices can
+difference between the ways we consume media on personal devices and location-based screens, so it follows that there's a major difference in targeting.
+I would argue that targeting on personal

-actually feel more invasive, as it is based on insights into an individual consumer -- what they do on their phones, the sorts of products they buy, their personal tastes, etc. In fact we've
+devices can actually feel more invasive, as it is based on insights into an individual consumer -- what they do on their phones, the sorts of products they buy, their personal tastes, etc. In

 Privacy advocates should be concerned about the abuse of PII data, which is mitigated when dealing with location-based screens, because the content is meant to target a class of consumer -- "soccer moms" or "business commuters" -- based on patterns gleaned from common movement patterns.
 So a digital billboard near a school could be tuned to parents of children in certain grades, a communal "we" that is helpful and not intrusive.